frankroeder/parrot.nvim/README.md

 ## Features

 [parrot.nvim](https://github.com/frankroeder/parrot.nvim) offers a seamless out-of-the-box experience, providing tight integration of current LLM APIs into your Neovim workflows, with a focus solely on text generation.
-The selected core features include on-demand text completion and editing, as well as chat-like sessions within native Neovim buffers.
+The selected core features include **on-demand text completion and editing**, as well as **chat-like sessions** within native **Neovim buffers**.

+This plugin is intended for people who actually know what they are doing and people who care for **privacy and transparency**.
+The user is always under **full control** of what will be sent to the LLM API endpoint, hence this plugin fully **excludes** the whole notion of agents provided by tools such as [codex](https://github.com/openai/codex), [claude-code](https://github.com/anthropics/claude-code), and the [gemini-cli](https://github.com/google-gemini/gemini-cli).

-While this project is still under development, a substantial part of the code is based on an early fork of the brilliant work by Tibor Schmidt's [gp.nvim](https://github.com/Robitx/gp.nvim).
+A substantial part of the code is based on an early fork of the brilliant work by Tibor Schmidt's [gp.nvim](https://github.com/Robitx/gp.nvim).

 - Persistent conversations stored as markdown files within Neovim's standard path or a user-defined location
 - Custom hooks for inline text editing based on user instructions and chats with predefined system prompts